DM8tyProgrammer/mighty-articles/pointer-primer.md

 ### Pointers Arithmetic

 An integer can be added or subtracted to/from a pointer.
-This construct can be used to iterate an array or a string.
-But remember, you can do such math only if you have defined the **declared type** of the pointer.
+You may use this construct to iterate across an array or a string.
+But keep in mind that you can only conduct this calculation if you've specified the pointer's **declared type**.
 Adding a number to a pointer follows the following equation:

 ```c